jrlagrone/rbcpack/docs/source/YeeCRBC/supported_problems.rst

 Currently, we support any configuration of rectangular homogeneous Dirichlet, homogeneous Neumann, and CRBC/DAB boundaries intersecting at right angles.
-Note that it is possible to implement PEC boundaries under these constraints.
+Note that it is possible to implement PEC/PMC boundaries under these constraints.
 We do not currently support periodic conditions.